vele616/monorepo/packages/jobboard/website/content/jobs/developer-advocate-remote-zyte-vBJDU.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/zyte"
 companyWebsite: "https://zyte.com/"
-summary: "If you have 2+ years of experience working as a developer or developer advocate/evangelist or support engineer, consider applying to Zyte's job post for a new developer advocate."
+summary: "If you have 2+ years of experience working as a developer or developer advocate/evangelist or support engineer, consider applying to Zyte's job post for a new Developer Advocate."
 summaryBackup: "Zyte is looking for a developer advocate that has experience in: #content, #socialmedia, #python."
-featured: 20
+featured: 16
 ---

 ## Description